1. How does cloud seeding work?

 Seeding clouds to suppress hail, on the other hand, appears to increase the efficiency with which the clouds convert the cloud droplets into rain.
 Thus far, available evidence suggests that

-seeding for hail suppression, if anything, decreases, rather than increases, rainfall from seeded storms.
+seeding for hail suppression, if anything, increases, rather than decreases, rainfall from seeded storms.
 No evidence has been proffered to suggest that seeding clouds to suppress hail has

 the effect of breaking up the clouds to prevent their natural course of developing rainfall.